MicrosoftDocs/azure-stack-docs/AKS-Hybrid/workload-identity.md

 In the Azure portal, you can view the **wiextension** extension under the **Properties** section of your Kubernetes cluster.

 > [!IMPORTANT]
-> Once workload identity is enabled on AKS Arc clusters, the Kubernetes service account token automatically rotates every 90 days as a security best practice.
-Previously, by default these tokens were set to be valid for one year.
-With this token rotation enhancement, the maximum token expiry is reduced to 24 hours.
+> As part of the security enhancement for AKS Arc clusters, workload identity enablement triggers two changes.
+First, the Kubernetes service account signing key automatically rotates every 45 days and remains valid for 90 days.
+Second, the `--service-account-extend-token-expiration` flag is disabled, reducing token validity from one year to a maximum of 24 hours.

 ### Save the OIDC issuer URL to an environment variable